ke0ff/artemis_pll/README.md

 See my Programming Guide (https://ke0ff.github.io/Orion/silabspgm.pdf) for details on how to build a UPDI programmer using a CurosityNano-3217 development board.

+TICSPro software (https://www.ti.com/tool/TICSPRO-SW) from TI is the best choice for configuring the PLL and capturing the resulting register settings (there are 112, 16b registers, 79 of which are required for basic Artemeis operation).

 These supporting files are also included:</br>
 ArtemisHW.zip holds the CircuitStudio schematic and PCB files</br>
 Artemis_schem.pdf is the schematic in pdf format</br>